ScarlettAS/NOTHS/README.md

        gem install selenium-webdriver

-3. And finally, you'll need to install the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) and place it into the `/usr/local/bin` directory.
+3. And finally, you'll need to download the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) and place it into the `/usr/local/bin` directory.

 ## Using Cucumber